 June 2021

 In baseball, we often refer to players who come through in the clutch as heroes.
-In the early hours of July 11, 1911, however, the St. Louis Cardinals proved themselves true heroes, saving multiple passengers from the wreckage of a train accident that killed 14 people and injured 47 more.[1]
+In the early hours of July 11, 1911, however, the St. Louis Cardinals proved themselves true heroes, saving multiple passengers from the wreckage of a train crash that killed 14 people and injured 47 more.[1]
 The Cardinals had just completed […]

 Bob Forsch

 Bob Forsch wasn’t leaving his first major league win to chance.
-After losing his debut appearance with just two runs allowed over 6 2/3 innings, Forsch returned five days later, on July 12, 1974, and threw nine shutout innings to lead the Cardinals to a 10-0 victory in the second game of a double-header against
+After losing his debut appearance with just two runs allowed over 6 2/3 innings, Forsch returned five days later, on July 12, 1974, and threw nine shutout innings to lead the Cardinals to a 10-0 victory in the second game of a doubleheader against

-July 12, 1974: Bob Forsch throws a complete-game shutout for his first career win Read More »
+Bob Forsch shuts out Braves for first career win: 7/12/1974 Read More »

 Ozzie Smith 1992